-- Article 25 To see if the town will vote to appropriate an amount not to exceed 5% of the total 2022 Net Assessment for Commitment to pay tax abatements and applicable interest granted during the 2022 fiscal year. - Article 26 To see if the Town will vote to authorize the Select Board to seek, accept and disburse grant funds from private, state or federal agencies, for the purpose so designated in each specific grant. - Article 27 To see what action the Town will take in regard to fixing interest on delinquent taxes and establishing a date for interest to start.
+- To see if the town will vote to appropriate an amount not to exceed 5% of the Article 25 total 2022 Net Assessment for Commitment to pay tax abatements and applicable interest granted during the 2022 fiscal year. - To see if the Town will vote to authorize the Select Board to seek, accept and Article 26 disburse grant funds from private, state or federal agencies, for the purpose so designated in each specific grant. - Article 27 To see what action the Town will take in regard to fixing interest on delinquent taxes and establishing a date for interest to start.
 Interest shall begin to accrue on all unpaid taxes forty-five days after the date taxes are committed.
 The interest rate on delinquent taxes shall be the maximum allowable by State Law.

-- Article 28 To see if the Town will vote to leave the appointment of standing committee members and officials in the hands of the Select Board. - Article 29 To see if the Town will vote to authorize the Select Board to dispose of town owned property which they determine is no longer needed or usable by the town, on such terms as they deem advisable. - Article 30 To see if the Town will vote to authorize the Select Board, on behalf of the Town, to sell and/or dispose of any property acquired by tax liens and allow the Selectmen to authorize the Treasurer to waive automatic lien foreclosures when it is in the best interest of the Town. - Article 31 To see if the Town will vote to set the interest rate to be paid by the Town on overpayment of abated taxes at 2% pursuant to 36 MRSA § 506-A. - Article 32 To see if the Town will vote to authorize the Tax Collector or Treasurer to accept prepayments of taxes not yet due or assessed, and to pay interest thereon at an interest rate of 0% pursuant to 36 MRSA § 506. - Article 33 To see if the Town will authorize the Select Board to resolve any disputes with parties having an interest adverse to that of the Town which do not involve the expenditure of public funds or where there are sufficient funds in budgeted accounts to allow payment of any claim which is to be settled. - Article 34 To see if the Town will vote to authorize the Select Board to spend an amount not to exceed one third (1/3) of the budget amount in each category of the Town of Durham 2022 annual budget during the period from January 1, 2023 to the close of the 2023 annual town meeting. - Article 35 To see if the Town will vote to authorize the Treasurer to borrow money on notes approved by at least three members of the Select Board and countersigned by the Select Board Chair, to pay for the operating costs of the Town.
+Article 28 To see if the Town will vot members and officials in the ha Article 29 To see if the Town will vote to owned property which they det such terms as they deem advisa Article 30 To see if the Town will vote to to sell and/or dispose of any pr to authorize the Treasurer to we interest of the Town.
+Article 31 To see if the Town will vote to overpayment of abated taxes at Article 32 To see if the Town will vote to prepayments of taxes not yet du interest rate of 0% pursuant to Article 33 To see if the Town will authori parties having an interest adver expenditure of public funds or accounts to allow payment of a Article 34 To see if the Town will vote to exceed one third (1/3) of the bu 2022 annual budget during the annual town meeting.
+Article 35 To see if the Town will vote t approved by at least three men Select Board Chair, to pay for t te to leave the appointment of standing committee ands of the Select Board.